 My mother’s mother, Marion, was one of my heroes.
-There is so much I could write about her; she was beautiful, loving, a fabulous seamstress and cook, and she called me darling.
-When I spent the night at her house, I awoke to the sound of her in the kitchen fixing breakfast and emptying the dishwasher; sounds that indicated all was right in the world and somebody else was in charge.
-Grandma would set the table with pink and white breakfast china complete with matching shallow bowls that held half of a grapefruit from one of my grandfather’s citrus trees.
-It was already sectioned for you; one of the many ways she loved on us.
+She was beautiful, loving, a fabulous seamstress and knitter, a talented cook, and she called me, Darling.
+When I spent the night at her house, I awoke to the sound of her in the kitchen fixing breakfast and emptying the dishwasher; sounds that indicated all was well in the world.
+She would set the breakfast table with pink and white china, and in a matching shallow bowl, there would always be a sectioned grapefruit from my grandparents’ grove.
+It was one of the many ways she used food to express her love for us.

-When Grandma made this cranberry chutney, a bag of fresh cranberries weighed 16 ounces, not the 12 ounces you get today.
-I phoned a representative at Ocean Spray to ask when they made the change.
-I was told they went to 12 ounces in 1980 when there was a shortage of cranberries.
-This is good info to know if you are using old recipes.
+Back when Grandma made it, a bag of cranberries weighed 16 ounces, not the 12 ounces you get today.
+A representative at Ocean Spray told me they went to 12 ounces in 1980 when there was a shortage of cranberries.
+This is good info to know if you are using a pre-1980 recipe that says to “add a bag of cranberries.”

 1 pound fresh cranberries (4½-5 cups), discard any that are shriveled